 On June 11, 2020, the Sponsor agreed to loan the Company up to \$300,000 to be used for the payment of costs related to the Initial Public Offering pursuant to a promissory note (the "Note").
 The Note was non-interest bearing, unsecured and due on the date the Company consummates the Initial Public Offering or the date on which the Company determines not to conduct the Initial Public Offering.
-The Company borrowed \$300,000 under the Note, and fully repaid the Note in full on August 7, 2020.
+The Company borrowed \$300,000 under the Note and repaid the Note in full on August 7, 2020.
+Subsequent to the repayment, the facility was no longer available to the Company.

-In addition, in order to finance transaction costs in connection with a Business Combination, the Initial Shareholders may, but are not obligated to, loan the Company funds, from time to time or at any time, in whatever amount they deem reasonable in their sole discretion (the "Working Capital Loans").
+In addition, in order to finance transaction costs in connection with a Business Combination, the Initial Shareholders or their affiliates may, but are not obligated to, loan the Company funds, from time to time or at any time, in whatever amount they deem reasonable in their sole discretion (the "Working Capital Loans").
 Each loan would be evidenced by a promissory note.
 The notes would either be paid upon consummation of the initial Business Combination, without interest, or, at the lender's discretion, up to \$500,000 of such loans may be converted upon consummation of the Business Combination into additional private warrants at a price of \$1.00 per warrant.
 If the Company does not complete a Business Combination within the Combination Period, the Working Capital Loans will be repaid only from amounts remaining outside the Trust Account, if any.
 The warrants would be identical to the Private Placement Warrants.
-As of March 31, 2021 and December 31, 2020, the Company had no borrowings under the Working Capital Loans.
+As of March 31, 2022 and December 31, 2021, the Company had no outstanding Working Capital Loans.